 If the defendant is charged under § 922(g)(1) (convicted felon), the instruction should be modified if the defendant stipulates to the third element of the offense rather than have evidence of prior convictions presented to the jury.
 See Old Chief v.
-United States, 519 U.S. 172, 190-92 (1997) (holding it is reversible error to allow government to prove nature of prior conviction when defendant offers to stipulate to prior conviction).
+United States, 519 U.S. 172, 190-92 (1997) (holding that in case where "proof of convict status is at issue," it is "an abuse of discretion to admit the record of conviction" when defendant offers to stipulate to the prior conviction).
 If the defendant so stipulates, the third element should be modified as follows: